What is a “LD-friendly” learning setting?

 Multi-sensory Teaching Approaches (MTA)

-Successful strategies in addressing LD in adult literacy settings often feature “MTA” (Multi-sensory Teaching Approaches), also known as the Simultaneous Multi-sensory Teaching method (S.M.T).
-“MTAs” are designed to tap into auditory, visual and kinaesthetic sensory pathways, as in the example of “active reading” above.
+Successful strategies in addressing LD-friendly in adult literacy settings often feature “MTA” (Multi-sensory Teaching Approaches), also known as the Simultaneous Multi-sensory Teaching method (S.M.T).
+“MTAs” are designed to tap into auditory, visual as well as kinaesthetic sensory pathways, as in the example of “active reading” above.

 The goal is to provide learners with lots of opportunities to practice new skills by working with similar material in different ways.